Misty Copeland's Success and Achievements in Timeline

 March 1998: First Place at Los Angeles Music Center Spotlight Awards

-In 2003, Misty Copeland was named to Dance Magazine's '25 to Watch' and received favorable reviews for her roles in La Bayadère and William Forsythe's workwithinwork.
+In 2003, Misty Copeland was named to Dance Magazine's "25 to Watch" and received favorable reviews for her roles in La Bayadère and William Forsythe's workwithinwork.

-2008: Won the Leonore Annenberg Fellowship in the Arts
+2008: Leonore Annenberg Fellowship in the Arts

 In 2008, Misty Copeland won the Leonore Annenberg Fellowship in the Arts, which funds study with master teachers and trainers outside of ABT.